OneGraph/oneblog/README.md

 To create the token that's stored with the persisted query, you'll need to get a OneGraph token with GitHub credentials.
 Create a new app at [onegraph.com](https://www.onegraph.com), go the "Server-side Auth", click the "Create Token" button, and add GitHub to the services.
 Export `OG_GITHUB_TOKEN` when you run the Relay compiler.

 You'll also need to get an API token for OneGraph itself to store persisted queries.
-At the moment, there is no built-in way to do this, so you'll have to go to onegraph.com, open the network tab in the developer tools, refresh the page, find the first request to `/dynamic`, and copy the Bearer token from the Authentication header.
+Go to the "Persisted queries" tab on the OneGraph dashboard, scroll down, and click "Create token".
+This will create a scoped token for your app that can create persisted queries on your behalf.
+Use the token as `OG_DASHBOARD_ACCESS_TOKEN` below.

 In another terminal window, start the relay compiler